A Night in Dieppe

 “What are you studying?”

-‘Politics and government,” I replied, slightly irked he was more interested in my degree course than my band.
+‘Politics and government,” I replied, slightly irked he was more interested in my course than my band.
 Ryan laughed dismissively.

 “There needs to be fundamental change.
-And I’m not talking about another pointless election; I’m talking revolution, brother.”
+And I’m not talking about another pointless election.
+I’m talking revolution, brother.”

 “All this wealth in London with increasing numbers of homeless people on the streets, in sleeping bags.’